marpaia/babou/README.md

 ## Dependencies

-`config` has no external dependencies.
+Babou has no external dependencies.

 ## Contributing